huachaohuang/awesome-dbdev/README.md

 # Awesome Database Development

 Database development is interesting and challenging.
 You can always find interesting things to learn and challenging problems to solve.
-You need to make a lot of things right to build a reliable and high-performance database.
+You need to get a lot of things right to build a reliable and high-performance database.
 And it takes time, a lot of time, to think and practice.
-I have spent ten years working with databases.
-However, as the proverb goes, *the more I know, the more I realize I don't know.* So, I collect these awesome database development materials here to review them from time to time.
+I have been working on databases for ten years.
+However, as the proverb goes, *the more I know, the more I realize I don't know.* So, I collect the database development materials I have read here to review them from time to time.
 I think it will be helpful to those who share the same interests as me.

 ## Storage Device